 How hot is too hot?

-If students must be out in the heat:
+If your program must be out in the heat, consider the following: